pranav-P92/AWS-SAA/README.md

     - Global Accelerator performs a health check for the application.
     - great for the disaster recovery.
     - helps make application global (failover less than 1 minute for unhealthy.)
-    - If one region fails
-    - Traffic automatically shifts to healthy region
+    - If one region fails->Traffic automatically shifts to healthy region

 **🔹 Global Accelerator vs CloudFront**